~/blog $ cat ue5-cpp-vs-standard-cpp.md

 };

-Unreal Engine 5 introduces several unique features and systems that differentiate it from standard C++.
-These features are specifically designed to enhance game development, providing robust tools and capabilities that streamline the creation of complex, interactive experiences.
+Unreal Engine 5 introduces several unique features and systems that have no counterpart in standard C++.
+They’re designed specifically to streamline the creation of complex, interactive experiences.

 Blueprint Integration

 Unreal C++ is designed to integrate seamlessly with Blueprints, Unreal Engine’s visual scripting language.
-This integration allows developers to expose C++ functionality to designers and artists who may prefer a visual approach.
+This integration lets you expose C++ functionality to designers and artists who prefer a visual approach.

 BlueprintCallable: Marks a function as callable from Blueprints.